-12.5 It is anticipated that Phase 2 shall cost a further £4.4m and this is to be provided by way of monies of £4m from the LEP Local Growth Fund plus an additional £400,000 from Pendle Borough Council to cover a 10% contribution which will come from the Pendle Borough Council capital programme.
-It may be noted that the Growth Fund monies for Phase 2 have to be drawn down by March 2021, hence the need to progress Phase 1 as soon as possible.
+12.1 It is anticipated that Phase 2 shall cost £4.4m to acquire the land and install the infrastructure and this is to be funded by way of monies of £4m from the LEP Local Growth Fund plus an additional £400,000 from the Council to cover a 10% contribution which will come from the Council capital programme.
+The LEP funding has been secured subject to the approval of a detailed business case (expected Nov 2018).
+It may be noted that the Growth Fund monies for Phase 2 have to be drawn down by March 2021, hence the need to progress Phase 2 as soon as possible.